 - If an ER patient is admitted to the hospital, the visitors will be asked to leave and follow the hospital visitor guidelines during the patient’s hospital stay.

 - Young children may also accompany parents/guardians to the ER if child care is not available.

 - All inpatient visitors must be age 18 and up.

 - Patients who have tested positive for COVID-19, as well as those with pending test results, may not have visitors; some exceptions may apply.

 - All other restrictions remain in place, including entrances at Rogers limited to the Emergency Department, Physicians Plaza and main hospital entrance.
 Mercy Hospital Berryville is only accessible through the Emergency Department entrance.

-- Women’s and Children’s allows two visitors for duration of stay that can come and go as needed.
+- Women’s and Children’s (including obstetrics) allows two visitors for duration of stay that can come and go as needed.

 Hospital Campus Guidelines